-In terms of overall gaming performance, the AMD FX-4130 is noticeably better than the Intel Core 2 Quad Q9450 2.66GHz when it comes to running the latest games.
+In terms of overall gaming performance, the Intel Core 2 Quad Q9450 2.66GHz is marginally better than the AMD FX-4130 when it comes to running the latest games.
 This also means it will be less likely to bottleneck more powerful GPUs, allowing them to achieve more of their gaming performance potential.

 The FX-4130 was released over three years more recently than the Core 2 Quad, and so the FX-4130 is likely to have far better levels of support, and will be much more optimized and ultimately superior to the Core 2 Quad when running the latest games.

 Both CPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings (assuming they are accompanied by equivalently powerful GPUs).

 The FX-4130 and the Core 2 Quad both have 4 cores, which is not likely to be a limiting factor for gaming.

 The has more threads than the .
 Both CPUs have one thread per physical core.
 The FX-4130 has one thread per physical core, whereas the Core 2 Quad uses hyperthreading, as it has 1 logical threads per physical core.

 Multiple threads are useful for improving the performance of multi-threaded applications.
 Additional cores and their accompanying thread will always be beneficial for multi-threaded applications.
 Hyperthreading will be beneficial for applications optimized for it, but it may slow others down.
 For games, the number of threads is largely irrelevant, as long as you have at least 2 cores (preferably 4), and hyperthreading can sometimes even hit performance.